The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Properties of individual galaxies

-Photometric redshifts were obtained with the galaxy template set \texttt{``eazy\_v1.3''}.
-This template set includes, in particular, a dusty starburst model to account for extremely dusty galaxies.
+Photometric redshifts were obtained with the galaxy template set \texttt{``eazy\_v1.3''}, which includes, in particular, a dusty starburst model to account for extremely dusty galaxies.
 We did not apply the redshift prior based on $K$-band magnitudes, as this prior is based on models that do not reproduce high-redshift mass functions \citep[see discussion in][]{Schreiber2018a}.

-Two sources, OFG15 and OFG27, have spectroscopic redshifts ($z_{\rm spec}$) confirmed by one-line detection.
+Two sources, OFG15 and OFG27, have spectroscopic redshifts ($z_{\rm spec}$) confirmed by one-line detections.
 The galaxy OFG15 has a $z_{\rm spec}$ measured by the Lyman $\alpha$ line ($\sim$7$\sigma$) from the MUSE-Wide survey \citep[ID139013229 in][]{Herenz2017,Urrutia2019}.
 The galaxy OFG27 has a $z_{\rm spec}$ identified from the CO(6-5) line detection ($\sim$10$\sigma$) with ALMA \citep[AGS17 in][]{Zhou2020}.
 In addition, OFG1, 2, 25, and 27 were discovered in an overdensity region with a peak redshift of $z_{\rm overdensity}=3.47$ \citep[AGS24, 11, 15, 17 in][where they were studied in detail]{Zhou2020}.
-For the above five galaxies, we use their $z_{\rm spec}$ or $z_{\rm overdensity}$ in the following analysis.
+For the above five galaxies, we used their $z_{\rm spec}$ or $z_{\rm overdensity}$ in the following analysis.

-Stellar masses were then derived using the code \texttt{FAST++}, assuming a delayed exponentially declining star formation history (SFH), with \cite{Bruzual2003} stellar population models and a \cite{Calzetti2000} dust attenuation law.
+Stellar masses were then derived using the code \texttt{FAST++}, assuming a delayed, exponentially declining star formation history (SFH), with \cite{Bruzual2003} stellar population models and a \cite{Calzetti2000} dust attenuation law.
 The parameters used in \texttt{FAST++} are shown in Table \ref{table:fast}.

 In Fig.~\ref{Fig:distribution}, we show the distributions of derived redshifts and stellar masses of our OFGs.
-The redshift distribution confirms that our OFGs exhibit redshifts $z_{\rm phot}$ > 3, which are consistent with the theoretical galaxy templates (see Fig.~\ref{track}).
+The redshift distribution confirms that our OFGs exhibit redshifts of $z_{\rm phot}$ > 3, which are consistent with the theoretical galaxy templates (see Fig.~\ref{track}).
 The median redshift of the distribution is $z_{\rm med}=4.1$.
 Compared to the LBGs covering the low stellar mass end and the $H$-dropouts in \cite{Wang2019} covering the high stellar mass end, our sample presents a broad distribution of stellar masses with log($M_{\star}$/$M_{\odot}$) = $9.4-11.1$ and a median value of log($M_{\rm \star med}$/$M_{\odot}$) = 10.3.
 The individual redshift and stellar mass values are listed in Table \ref{table:properties}, and the individual SEDs are presented in Figs.~\ref{Fig:SED1} and \ref{Fig:SED2}.